uclahs-cds/package-moPepGen/docs/file_format.md

 ## Variant Peptide FASTA

 In moPepGen, the headers of the final output variant peptide FASTA contains the transcript IDs and variants associated with this variant peptide.
 The header of a peptide record starts with the transcript ID, followed by the gene ID and gene symbol, and the variant IDs that it is associated with, separated by '|'.
 The Variant IDs are defined in the TVF files.
-In some cases, several non-carnonical from the same transcript may share the same variants.
-For example, a frameshifting variant may cause multiple non-carnonical peptides.
-A integer index is thus always added to the end to solve conflicts.
+In some cases, several non-canonical peptides from the same transcript may share the same variants.
+This is most common in cases of peptide miscleavages.
+In addition, a frameshifting variant may cause multiple non-canonical peptides.
+A integer index is thus always added to the end to resolve redundancies.

-If a peptide is found in multiple transcripts, the information are separated by '||'.
+If the same peptide is found in multiple transcripts, the annotation is separated by ';'.

 ```
 >ENST0001|ENSG0001|SYMB1|SNV_110-C-A|1